Green-Software-Foundation/patterns/docs/catalog/cloud/Scale Kubernetes workloads based on events.md

 ## Assumptions

-In addition to scaling kubernetes workloads based on events, cluster auto-scaling and bursting capabilities are used to maximize resource utilization.
+In addition to scaling kubernetes workloads based on events, use cluster auto-scaling and bursting capabilities to scale infrastructure based on events as well.

 ## Considerations
 If your workloads have predictable usage patterns, you could implement scaling based on time as an alternative to optimize utilization and reduce carbon emissions.